fetchai/docs-archived/docs/machine-learning/index.md

 # Machine Learning

-the Fetch.AI distributed ledger was built with machine learning in mind, and is fully compatible with Fetch's machine learning library.
+The Fetch.ai distributed ledger is fully compatible with Fetch's machine learning library.
 That means neural networks can be trained and run on or off chain depending on what is needed for your application.